valkey-io/valkey-rfc/Bloom.md

 https://crates.io/crates/bloomfilter was chosen as it provides all the required APIs for controlling a bloom filter.
 This library has also been stable through the releases.

 Certain libraries (e.g. fastbloom) are no longer compatible with older versions (after updates) resuling in serialization / deserialization incompatibility.

-### Max number of filters for scalable bloom filters [WIP]
+growable-bloom-filter is a bloom filter library that implements a scalable bloom filter.
+However, it does not allow control over when the scaling occurs and does not expose APIs to check the number of filters that it has scaled out to.
+This crate also has had a breaking change across versions and bloom filters of the older version are not loadable on the newer versions.

 ### Large BloomFilter objects